-TO TAKE A QUICK LOOK AT WHAT IS ON THIS SITE: CLICK the PICTURE
+HEY!
+DON’T FORGET TO TAKE A QUICK LOOK AT WHAT IS ON THE WHOLE SITE:

 Captain Mike has also prepared three informative documents specifically aimed at the Flight Simulation pilot who wants to fly his "simulated" airliner just like the pros do.
 "Flying the Boeing 700 Series " deals with flying the "Boeing" way and "Sim-Flying the Airbus A300 Series" shows how to "do it the Airbus way".
 For those advanced Flight Simmers who just can't get enough detail and want to understand the really complicated stuff, The 400 page "737NG Training Syllabus" is a much more challenging document.
 These books are available in both COLOR COIL-BOUND, BLACK and WHITE COIL BOUND editions as well as downloadable PDF for your tablets and e-readers here.